WHERE TO EAT

 Where can I get A5 wagyu?

 You can find A5-grade wagyu all over Japan, including in Tokyo!
-In fact, you’ll find A5 wagyu in many of the must-visit wagyu restaurants in Tokyo that we mentioned above.
+You’ll find A5 wagyu in many of the must-visit wagyu restaurants in Tokyo that we mentioned above.

 When did wagyu beef start?